scope-lab-vu/ANTI-CARLA/docker-version/README.md

 # Downloads

-***Step 1***: Manual Download: Download [CARLA_0.9.10](https://github.com/carla-simulator/carla/releases/tag/0.9.10/) and put it inside the carla_client folder.
+***Step 1***: Manual Download: Download [CARLA_0.9.10](https://github.com/carla-simulator/carla/releases/tag/0.9.10/) and put it inside the ANTI-CARLA/docker-version folder.
 Please pull CARLA_0.9.10 version.
 If you pull any other version, there will be a mismatch between the CARLA simulation API and the client API.

 Automated Downloads (Preferred): Enter into this repo and execute this script ```./pull_carla_simulator.sh``` to download these three requirements automatically into the required folders.